Prepare your Albuquerque Home to Sell

-How you prepare your Albuquerque home to sell may be one of the most important tasks a seller can accomplish towards getting their home sold.
+Preparing your Albuquerque home to sell is one of the essential tasks a seller can accomplish toward getting their home sold.
 It’s a proven fact that proper cleaning and staging will best prepare your Albuquerque home to sell quicker and glean better offers with higher returns.
-Here is a YouTube video by John McCormack discussing how you can use the philosophy of a home builder to prepare and stage your personal home.
+Here is a YouTube video by John McCormack discussing how you can use the philosophy of a home builder to prepare and stage your home.

-Get it really clean!Prepare your Albuquerque Home to Sell
+Get it Squeaky Clean!Prepare your Albuquerque Home to Sell

-When you prepare your Albuquerque home to sell have the carpets professionally cleaned; mop and shine the tile and wood floors, wash the walls, windows, blinds, drapes, baseboards, and lighting fixtures.
-Consider hiring a cleaning service recognizing the overall benefit and added value to your home.
+When you prepare your Albuquerque home to sell, have the carpets professionally cleaned, mop and shine the tile and wood floors, and wash the walls, windows, blinds, drapes, baseboards, and lighting fixtures.
+Consider hiring a cleaning service for these items recognizing the overall benefit and added value to your home.
 Note it as a moving expense.

 Kitchen and Bathrooms: